Cades Cove Loop Road

 Mile 10.2 – Loop Road ends

 The one-way loop road comes to an end.
-A right turn leads to the Cades Cove Campground, shown to the left.
+A right turn leads to the Cades Cove Campground, shown to the right.
 A left turn leads quickly back to Laurel Creek Road.